kestra-io/docs/content/docs/15.how-to-guides/http-request.md

 ### PUT Request

 Similar to our POST Request, we can change the `method` property to `PUT`.
-As the PUT request will replace the content, we'll need to adjust our body as well to be something else.
-As we can see from the GET Request, id 1 is an `iPhone 9` so let's change it to an `iPhone 10`:
+As the PUT request will replace the content, we'll need to adjust our body to have the data we want to update with.
+As we can see from the GET Request, `id` 1 is an `iPhone 9` so let's change it to an `iPhone 10`:

 ```yaml
 id: http_put_request_example